 What a wonderful sign Lynnie had during her “God moment.”
-A deep sense of peace is definitely sign of alignment with spirit energy and being guided toward your purpose.
+A deep sense of peace is definitely a sign of alignment with spirit energy and being guided toward your purpose.
 Wonderfully her purpose is tied to a goal which is to help others achieve transformational change.

 If you’d like to learn more about how you can follow your passion and purpose and create a rewarding career, click here http://www.worklifesolutions.nz/coach-training

 Listen to How to Find Your Passion and Purpose

 Oh, my gosh!
 I am so excited that my most popular book, How to Find Your Passion and Purpose is now available as an audiobook.
 Listen to an excerpt here>>

 I am an artist, storyteller, intuitive guide, mentor and Reiki master.
 All my creations are infused with positive energy , inspiration, and light.
 I believe in magic and the power of beauty, joy, love, purpose, and creativity to transform your life.
 My greatest joy is helping your realize your dreams.
 That makes my soul sing!

 RECENT BLOG POSTS